eliasdejong/viperlith/docs/HTML_STREAMING.md

 The author of Datastar has done just about everything to make web sockets work, but here's the TLDR: **it's a dead end and not worth it**.
 There you go, you can save yourself a lot of time.
 Feel free to [Donate](https://data-star.dev/star_federation) to the Star Federation – a 501(c)(3) nonprofit organization behind Datastar for every hour saved.

-Oh and finally, HTTP traffic has a lot lower chance of getting intercepted by some corporate firewalls.
-Details like that can be very annoying when you run into them.

 ## Just use HTML